Sakura (Lead song)

-Sakura (サクラ) is the twenty-third single by the Japanese hip-hop group Lead, released five months after their previous single Green Days/Strings, on February 26, 2014.
-The single performed well on the Oricon charts, taking the #3 slot for the weekly ranking, remaining on the charts for two weeks.
+"Sakura" (サクラ) is the twenty-third single by the Japanese hip-hop group Lead, released five months after their previous single "Green Days/Strings", on February 26, 2014.
+The single performed well on the Oricon chart, taking the number 3 slot for the weekly ranking, remaining on the charts for two weeks.

 The single was released as a standard CD edition, along with three limited edition, two of which were CD+DVD combos, each carrying different content.
-While every edition contained the b-side "With U", each edition harbored a bonus track.
+While every edition contained the B-side "With U", each edition harbored a bonus track.
 The CD+DVD editions not only contained differing content on the CD portions, but also harbored different content on the DVDs.

 Information

-Sakura (サクラ) is the twenty-third single by the Japanese hip-hop group Lead and first of 2014.
-The single charted well on the Oricon Singles Charts, taking the #3 spot for the week and remaining on the charts for two consecutive weeks.
-This became the group's fifth consecutive single to chart in the top five of the Oricon charts, beginning with Wanna Be With You, which was released two years prior in March 2012.
+"Sakura" charted well on the Oricon Singles Chart, taking the number 3 spot for the week and remaining on the charts for two consecutive weeks.
+This became the group's fifth consecutive single to chart in the top five of the Oricon charts, beginning with "Wanna Be with You", which was released two years prior in March 2012.

 The single was released in four editions, a regular CD, two limited edition CD+DVD combo packs, and a limited CD only edition.
-The standard CD contained the title track, the coupling track "With U" - which was available on every edition - and the corresponding instrumentals.
-The type A CD+DVD housed the two tracks, the bonus track "Akeneiro Somaru Koro Ni" (茜色染まるころに / Around Midnight) and their corresponding instrumentals, while the DVD portion contained the music video for "Sakura" and the making video.
-The limited type B CD+DVD harbored the bonus track "Just Do It" (stylized as Just do it) on the CD, while carrying the dance version "Sakura" on the DVD, along with the recording document of the song "With U." The limited CD only version carried the bonus track "Can't Stop Loving You," along with the corresponding instrumental.
+The standard CD contained the title track, the coupling track "With U" – which was available on every edition – and the corresponding instrumentals.
+The type A CD+DVD housed the two tracks, the bonus track "Akeneiro Somaru Koro Ni" (茜色染まるころに / "Around Midnight") and their corresponding instrumentals, while the DVD portion contained the music video for "Sakura" and the making video.
+The limited type B CD+DVD harbored the bonus track "Just Do It" on the CD, while carrying the dance version "Sakura" on the DVD, along with the recording document of the song "With U." The limited CD-only version carried the bonus track "Can't Stop Loving You", along with its instrumental.

-The lyrics to "Sakura" were written by AnDisM, while the composition and arrangement was performed by musical composer YUKIYOSHI.
-AnDisM also wrote and composed the single's coupling tracks "With U", "Akeneiro Somaru Koro Ni" and "Just do it."
-AnDisM had worked with Lead for their previous song "Green Days," where they wrote both the lyrics and the musical composition.
+The lyrics to "Sakura" were written by AnDisM, while the composition and arrangement was performed by musical composer Yukiyoshi.
+AnDisM also wrote and composed the single's coupling tracks "With U", "Akeneiro Somaru Koro Ni" and "Just Do It".
+AnDisM had worked with Lead for their previous song "Green Days", where they wrote both the lyrics and the musical composition.